planetrobbie/www.yet.org/content/posts/2017-03-15-01-container-linux.md

 #### OVH

 They also have available CoreOS stable available on their [public OpenStack cloud](https://www.ovh.com/us/public-cloud/instances/).
-Container Linux release is a bit old but due to the nice autoupdate feature, detailled later, you won't wait long enough before your OpenStack instance reboot in the latest stable version which is `1298.5.0` as of today, March 15, 2017.
+Container Linux release is a bit old but due to the nice autoupdate feature, detailled later, you won't wait long enough before your OpenStack instance reboot in the latest stable version which is `1298.5.0` (Ladybug) as of today, March 15, 2017.

 Other public clouds, like Azure or DigitalOcean are also supported.